Anwarvic/anwarvic.github.io/my_collections/_speech-recognition/u-HuBERT.md

 which was pre-trained only using multi-modal (i.e audio-visual) data,
 <u><strong>u-HuBERT is pre-trained using both uni-modal and multi-modal speech
 data forming modality-agnostic features</strong></u>.
-To encourage the modaility-Agnosticism even more, the modality dropout -which was used in the audio-visual fusion block in AV-HuBERT- is extended and applied to data by randomly dropping a subset of the modalities, effectively creating multiple copies of the data with the same target but different
+To encourage the modality-Agnosticism even more, the modality dropout -which was used in the audio-visual fusion block in AV-HuBERT- is extended and applied to data by randomly dropping a subset of the modalities, effectively creating multiple copies of the data with the same target but different